lexycole/csv-parsing-battle/README.md

-# CSV File Processing Benchmark:  Golang vs NestJS vs PHP
+# CSV File Processing Benchmark:  Golang vs NestJS vs PHP vs Python
-This repository contains scripts to benchmark the performance of Golang, NestJS, and PHP  in processing large CSV files.
+This repository contains scripts to benchmark the performance of Golang, NestJS, PHP, and Python  in processing large CSV files.
 The benchmark compares the execution time, memory usage, and ease of implementation for each language.

 ## Introduction
 Processing large CSV files efficiently is a common requirement in many applications, from data analysis to ETL (Extract, Transform, Load) processes.
-This repository benchmarks the performance of three popular programming languages—PHP, Golang, and NestJS—in handling large CSV files.
+This repository benchmarks the performance of three popular programming languages—Golang, NestJS, PHP, and Python—in handling large CSV files.

 ## Test Environment
 - Golang 1.22.x
 - Node.js 22.x with NestJS
 - PHP 8.3.x
+- Python 3.12.x

 ## Project Tree
  * [generate-csv](./generate-csv)